Historic Range: $18.23-$45.00

 Water Resistance/Breathability: The mitts resist water but have nearly no breathability.
 If you wear them without liners, your hands become drenched with any form of exertion from your own persperation.
 In fact, even with liners your hands become saturated after about 1 hour of activity.
 This is due, in part, to the tight cinch around the wrist and the waterproofing membrane that doesn't breath.
 In really cold expeditions/activities, this can be dangerous.

 Warmth: Without liners, the mitts provide nearly no warmth.
 With liners, the thumb is so tightly stuffed that conduction pulls away your heat very quickly and you end up getting cold thumbs really quick.
 Also, when your hands build up moisture, you lose your heat much more quickly.

-Once again, I am disappointed with new Marmot gear.
-It seems anything that carries the new Marmot logo is not nearly the quality of their old gear.
-For me, I am beginning to place them in a category that is well outside serious gear for the outdoors.
+I am disappointed with this piece of Marmot gear.
 Now, I keep the mitts in a tote in case I lose my current pair of OR mitts and I need a back up.
 I would suggest passing on these gloves.

 Its Precip shell deters water fine.
 Sized to fit over a fleece glove.